Common Ingredients in U.S. Licensed Vaccines

 Aluminum salts are incorporated into some vaccine formulations as an adjuvant.
 An adjuvant is a substance added to some vaccines to enhance the immune response of vaccinated individuals.
 The aluminum salts in some U.S. licensed vaccines are aluminum hydroxide, aluminum phosphate, alum (potassium aluminum sulfate), or mixed aluminum salts.
 For example: aluminum salts are used in DTaP vaccines, the pneumococcal conjugate vaccine, and hepatitis B vaccines.

 Aluminum adjuvant containing vaccines have a demonstrated safety profile of over six decades of use and have only uncommonly been associated with severe local reactions.
+A study conducted by FDA determined that the risk to infants posed by the total aluminum exposure received from the entire recommended series of childhood vaccines over the first year of life is extremely low.
+This study provided additional scientific information confirming that the benefits of aluminum-containing vaccines administered during the first year of life outweigh any theoretical concerns about the potential effect of aluminum on infants.
 Of note, the most common source of exposure to aluminum is from eating food or drinking water.

 Are other adjuvants used in FDA-approved vaccines?